What is co-parenting?

 Depending upon the basis of the co-parenting arrangement, a co-parent may also wish to appoint legal guardians to care for their child in the event of their death.
 However, appointment of legal guardians can raise complex legal issues, making it important to seek expert legal advice and guidance.

+specialist legal advice and a bespoke written co-parenting agreement.
 Done well, a co-parenting arrangement can be life-affirming and bring about a much wanted child and modern family.

 This article only provides generic information.
 It does not constitute the provision of specialist, bespoke, comprehensive or specific legal advice in individual cases.